mickeytheq/ZoopDocs/docs/tts/TtsExport.md

 During the update process the target TTS saved object file is scanned and any cards that have an id are matched back to the corresponding card in SE.
 The card data between the two is compared to see if anything has changed (e.g. card title, description, front face image or back face image).
 If anything has changed Zoop updates the card information in the saved object.

-Any cards in the Strange Eons project that are not in the saved object may be added in if the relevant option has been enabled.
-See the detailed options above.
+Any cards in the Strange Eons project that are not in the saved object may be added in if the **Insert missing cards during update** option has been enabled.
+See the options above for more details on enabling this.

 Before Zoop updates the saved object that will the same name and location as your saved object file with <timestamp>.backup appended to the end of the filename.